Hamster vs. Mouse: Differences Explained (With Pictures)

 Training and Exercise

-Hamsters can be trained to do things like sit calmly in your hand when youโre holding them, come when you call them, stand, and even roll over.
-Like all animals, a hamster requires daily exercise to maintain a strong body and a happy, healthy life as time goes on.
-Most hamsters must get at least 30 minutes of physical activity each day to stay healthy.
+Hamsters can be trained to do things like sit calmly in your hand when you’re holding them, and can sometimes be conditioned to come when you call them, stand, and even roll over.
+Like all animals, a hamster requires daily exercise to maintain a strong body and a healthy life as time goes on.
+Most hamsters must get at least 120 minutes of physical activity each day to stay healthy.
 If they have a running wheel, a few toys, and plenty of places to explore in their habitat, they can get all the exercise that they need.
-Any time that they spend interacting with their human companions or running around in an exercise ball outside of the habitat is a bonus!
+Hamsters in the wild can travel up to 6 miles (close to 10 kilometers) in a single night in the wild, and therefore, exercise is very important for them.

 Health & Care

 What is unique about rodents is that their teeth never stop growing, so hamsters must have things to gnaw on so they can keep their teeth trimmed.
-Little wooden toys, sticks, and pinecones are all great options.
-Always make sure there are enough chewing toys available in your pet hamsterโs habitat.
+Little wooden toys, sticks, and hay are all great options.
+Always make sure there are enough chewing toys available in your pet hamster’s habitat.

 Hamsters are easy to feed due to readily available commercial food designed just for them.
-They can also be offered various fresh fruits and veggies from your kitchen.
+They can be offered treats, however, it’s best to discuss this with your veterinarian to ensure that you’re not overfeeding your pet or offering them something inappropriate.

 Suitable For:

-Hamsters are suitable pets for most households because they are good with kids and donโt require much attention or care throughout the day.
+Hamsters are suitable pets for most households because they are good with kids and don’t require much attention or care throughout the day, as they’re mostly active at night.

 Mouse Overview

 Mice are slender animals with prominent ears and tapered muzzles.
 Their legs are narrow, and their tails appear hairless, though they are covered in thin layers of fur.
-Those tails are also longโsometimes as long as the mouseโs body.
+Those tails are also long—sometimes as long as the mouse’s body.
 They have small, black eyes and noses that are slightly pointy.
 Pet mice come in a variety of coat colors, patterns, and textures.
-The fancy mouse is arguably the most common type of domesticated pet mouse in existence.
+The fancy mouse (Mus musculus) is arguably the most common type of domesticated pet mouse in existence.

 Personality / Character